Discover 12+ of the most radioactive places on Earth

 Although the plant did survive the initial earthquake, the resulting tsunami was more than twice as powerful as the plant was designed to tolerate.
 This event caused the plant's seawater pumps — designed to keep the reactors cool during the shutdown — to fail.

-This led to the plant's three reactors leaking radioactive material as well as spillovers of the plant's contaminated wastewater — all escaping into the Pacific Ocean.
+This led to the plant's three reactors leaking radioactive material and spillovers of the plant's contaminated wastewater — all escaping into the Pacific Ocean.

 The nuclear plant was completely shut down, but massive amounts of radioactive waste still spilled into the environment.
 It is estimated that it will take four decades to completely decommission the power plant.